haacked/haacked.com/_posts/2025/2025-01-07-new-year-new-job.md

 This is a perk usually only offerered to executives.

-> [!NOTE]
-> I should [mention we're hiring](https://posthog.com/careers)!
+*I should [mention we're hiring](https://posthog.com/careers)!
 Please mention me if you apply.
-If we've worked together, let me know so I can provide feedback internally.
+If we've worked together, let me know so I can provide feedback internally.*

 I'm excited to be part of a company that's small, but growing.
 The company is at a stage similar to the stage GitHub was at when I joined.
 This is a team with a strong product engineering culture and I'm excited to contribute what I can and learn from them.